I Knew Something Was Wrong. They Didn’t Believe Me.

 4. Request a summary before you leave.

-It can help you later to have something written to revert back to.
+It can help you later by having something written to revert back to.
 You can request an After Visit Summary at the front desk, or ask your provider to write a brief note of the major points discussed during your appointment.
-It just may come in handy when researching healing modalities to accompany your care later.

 Reflections